Module 3 - Workplace Power, Politics & Power Moves

 Finally, submission can also be a tool of control.

-Pleading, begging, guilt tripping, pouting, crying… these can all be submissive expressions which can work wonders to make people act the way we want.
+Pleading, begging, guilt tripping, pouting, crying… these are all be submissive expressions which can work wonders to make people act the way we want.

 Some psychologists, including Friz Perls, have argued that in close relationships the submissive party often ends up controlling the most aggressive party.

 Get Rid of Submission

-As a rule of thumb, you want to avoid too many submission signals unless you are doing it on purpose and for a specific purpose.
+As a rule of thumb, you want to avoid sending too many submission signals unless you are doing it on purpose and for a specific purpose.